 One facet of the digital age is that patients value convenience above all else.
 They don’t want to click through several pages or fill out lengthy forms just to leave feedback.
 It’s far too many steps!
 An overly complicated or time-consuming process will cause most patients to abandon their efforts and cost you review capital.

 So, go where your patients are!
-They’re more likely to leave feedback on the sites and platforms they use in their daily lives or to search for care — like Yelp, Facebook, and Healthgrades — as well as those that don’t make them sign in or register for to access.
+They’re more likely to leave feedback on the sites and platforms they use in their daily lives or to search for care — like Google, Facebook, and Healthgrades — as well as those that don’t make them sign in or register for to access.

 2. Remind patients that you’re open to feedback.